 The Regulatory Flexibility Act (5 U.S.C.
-601 et seq.) requires Federal agencies to conduct an Initial Regulatory Flexibility Analysis (IRFA) for an NPRM subject to notice-andcomment rulemaking under the Administrative Procedure Act unless the agency head certifies that the proposed rule in the rulemaking will not have a significant economic impact on a substantial number of small entities.
+601 et seq.) requires Federal agencies to conduct an Initial Regulatory Flexibility Analysis (IRFA) for a proposed rule subject to noticeand-comment rulemaking under the Administrative Procedure Act unless the agency head certifies that the proposed rule in the rulemaking will not have a significant economic impact on a substantial number of small entities.
 E.O.
 13272 ("Proper Consideration of Small Entities in Agency Rulemaking"; 67 FR 53461 (Aug.
 16, 2002)) obliges agencies to establish procedures promoting compliance with the Regulatory Flexibility Act.
 DOT posts its implementing guidance on a dedicated web page.
-This NPRM was developed in accordance with E.O.
+This proposed rule was developed in accordance with E.O.
 13272 and DOT implementing guidance to ensure compliance with the Regulatory Flexibility Act.
 The proposed rule is expected to reduce regulatory burdens.
-Therefore, PHMSA certifies this NPRM will not have a significant impact on a substantial number of small entities.
+Therefore, PHMSA certifies the proposed rule (if finalized) will not have a significant impact on a substantial number of small entities.